-Training in physical evaluation will be provided during the first months of the program to allow the residents to more actively participate in the care of patients.
-Additional experience in physical evaluation will be provided during the rotations in Emergency Medicine, Oral and Maxillofacial Surgery, and Anesthesia.
-By the completion of the program residents will be capable of performing a complete history and physical, and ordering appropriate laboratory tests prior to performing the necessary dental treatment for each patient.
-The residents will be able to manage the patient from admission to discharge, determining when consultations or assistance in patient management are necessary.
-The residents will also learn to dictate all portions of the patient's dental and medical records.
+Training in physical evaluation is provided during the first months of the program to allow the residents to more actively participate in the care of patients.
+Additional experience in physical evaluation is provided during the rotations in Emergency Medicine, Oral and Maxillofacial Surgery, and Anesthesia.
+By the completion of the program, residents are capable of performing a complete history and physical, and ordering appropriate laboratory tests prior to performing the necessary dental treatment for each patient.
+The residents are able to manage the patient from admission to discharge, determining when consultations or assistance in patient management are necessary.
+The residents also learn to dictate all portions of the patient's dental and medical records.
 Inpatient care is also provided as consultant to all the medical services at UNMC especially those relating to transplantation and cardiac surgery.

 A number of educational programs have been developed for the dental residents.
 These educational programs are designed to provide the residents with additional exposure to both medical and dental problems and developments.
 The following programs are regularly scheduled for the resident's benefit: